junxit/us-congress-bills-112/metadata.md

 - 2011-04-04 — Mr. West moved to suspend the rules and pass the bill.
 - 2011-04-04 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 225). (text: CR H2273)
 - 2011-04-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 225).(text: CR H2273)
+- 2011-04-05 — Received in the Senate and Read twice and referred to the Committee on Armed Services.